saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

 - **Answer Criteria**: 1 mark for each correct behavior, maximum 2 marks.
 - **Acceptable Answers**: Fast running speeds (over 30 km/h), observed eating meat.
 - **ChatGPT Response**:
-For Question 1(c) based on Text B from the insert "Into the Delta," a sample response to identify two behaviors of hippos that have surprised scientists could be:

 Scientists were surprised to discover that hippos can run at speeds exceeding 30 km/h, which is quite fast for their size.
 Additionally, contrary to their herbivorous classification, hippos have been observed engaging in the unusual behavior of eating meat.